sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP153.png)

+> **Notes:**
-> To accurately check the status of your access review campaigns and their review instances, make sure you are in the latest timeslot.
-If you are viewing a past timeslot, some review instances may appear active even though they have been closed in the current timeslot.
+> To check the status of your access review campaigns and their review instances, you must be in the latest timeslot, otherwise if you are in a past timeslot, certain review instances may appear active even though they were closed in the current timeslot.

 When selecting your campaign in the list, you can either edit the configuration by clicking on **Configure**, **Duplicate** the configuration of your campaign or **Delete** it with all its review instances history.

 Additional buttons are available to **Create** new campaigns and **Export Configuration** **Import Configuration** by clicking on the three bullets.